 2. Being Unwilling to Work Hard

-Your arrogance makes you far less inclined to work hard — you’re a natural, so you don’t need to work hard, right? — yet working hard is imperative if you’re going to make this work.
-You believe people should just instantly understand your genius and want to hire you.
-Listen, I’ve been there.
-It’s frustrating as fuck knowing you’re a good writer but then having to explain yourself over and over again.
-You need to market yourself, show people why you’re the person for the job.
-And, just as importantly, you need to learn how to market yourself towards the right people.
+Your arrogance makes you far less inclined to work hard – you’re a natural, so you don’t need to work hard, right? – yet working hard is imperative if you’re going to make this work.
+You believe people should instantly understand your genius and want to hire you.
+But it doesn’t work like that.
+You need to market yourself, and you need to show people why you’re the person for the job.

 3. Thinking You Know It All